Seatis/my-teaching-materials/exercises/functions-and-arrays/python.md

 # Functions and Data structures
-# Functions and Data structures
-# Functions and Data structures
-# Functions and Data structures
-# Functions and Data structures
-# Functions and Data structures
 Dive deeper into *real* programming, reuse code and get to know more complex data structures

 ## Materials & Resources